peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

    }
 ~~~~

-The `openid-federation-01` challenge MUST NOT be used to issue certificates
+The `openid-federation-01` challenge MUST NOT be used to issue X.509 Certificates
 for any identifiers except `openid-federation` identifiers.

 The `openid-federation` identifier MUST NOT be validated except by the